 The only other change I made to the top was I trimmed off the back “muffin” cover.
 I found it fiddly to tuck in and I intend on either wearing this top with a sufficiently high waisted skirt for it not to be needed or as a ballet style wrap over a singlet top with jean.

 Next time I will pivot the shoulder darts forward about 1/2″ to account for my forward shoulders and perhaps make the front part maybe 1″ longer.

-The Pavlova Skirt – A semi-couture version
+The Pavlova Skirt – A full circle skirt with seashell pocket

 OK, now onto the skirt.
 I got rather carried away with the skirt.
 The fabric was lovely to work with, it pressed really well and despite being rather heavy, still had lovely drape.